TheNickDeveloper/FundBasicInfoNavigator/README.md

 ## How to Use
 ### Select Input Option
-  #### Manual Search
+1. Manual Search
-    Input fund code in the search box.
+...Input fund code in the search box.
 Tf there are more then two funds, seperate them by putting comma mark(e.g. 1,2,3,...).
-  #### Import CSV file
+2. Import CSV file
-    Press Browse button, and select the source file as intput file.
+...Press Browse button, and select the source file as intput file.

 2. Select Export Option
   -2.1 Display Only